Buying Old Postboxes - Some Notes for collectors new and old

 Places to buy

 Until 2003, it was possible to buy redundant boxes direct from Royal Mail.
 However, with the adoption of a blanket "listing" policy jointly by English Heritage and Royal Mail, the process was halted.
 Today, boxes are either re-sited, scrapped or stored for further use.
 In special circumstances, a box may be donated to a bona fide museum if no further use can be found for it.
 Today the best places to find old boxes are in reclamation yards and on internet auction sites - although extreme care must be exercised to avoid handling stolen boxes or modern replicas posing as authentic historic items.
-You should expect to pay several hundreds of pounds for any genuine box, possibly a lot more for older, rarer boxes.
+You should expect to pay several hundreds of pounds for any genuine box, and these days, several thousand pounds for a genuine pillar box of any era, far more for rarer boxes.

 IMPORTANT NOTES ON REPLICAS